 Appearance & Construction

 Without knowing the brand, I can tell this cigar is rolled with perfection in mind.
 The soft honey-colored wrapper feels very smooth all around.
-There are no noticeable veins or blemishes, just the right amount of is tobacco packed, and there are no soft spots in the roll.
+There are no noticeable veins or blemishes, just the right amount of tobacco packed, and there are no soft spots in the roll.

 Flavor and Smoke Characteristics